Workslop and the Trust Tax

 Second, separate drafting from judgment.
 A model can turn notes into prose, compare options, produce checklists, or generate candidate summaries.
 It should not silently become the decision-maker.
 The accountable person should name the judgment they made after using the tool.

-Third, label high-stakes AI assistance.
+Fourth, label high-stakes AI assistance.
 Disclosure does not need to become performative confession.
-But where AI materially shapes a recommendation, report, policy, code path, public claim, or customer-facing message, recipients need to know what kind of verification occurred.
+But where AI materially shapes a recommendation, report, policy, code path, public claim, customer-facing message, or employment-related record, recipients need to know what kind of verification occurred.

-Fifth, protect apprenticeship.
+Seventh, protect apprenticeship.
 Junior workers need tools, but they also need to learn how good work is made.
 If AI turns every assignment into a finished-looking artifact, managers must preserve review practices that teach judgment, not merely correct outputs.
-This connects directly to the site's earlier argument in The Erosion of Apprenticeship.
+The same issue appears in The Erosion of Apprenticeship.

 Workslop is model-mediated knowledge without digestion.